Guys, this is so good. I didn’t believe that somehow simple frozen bananas could be broken down and then coalesce into a creamy, magical ice cream.

 When I started blending the bananas in my food processor, I really didn’t think this was going to work.
 The frozen banana pieces made a kind of cold, grainy powder—kind of like banana-flavored snow, but definitely not like ice cream.
 But I persevered.

 Once I finally got it blended up to an even consistency, I added the peanut butter, and then ended up adding a tiny bit of coconut milk.
 Just a splash, to help give it the creamy texture I wanted.
-I also forgot the vanilla and sea salt, which would have made this even more awesome, but it was still great without it.
+The vanilla and sea salt added just a li’l something extra.

 One thing to note, this is really best served right away.
 If you freeze leftovers, the texture will lose that amazing creaminess.
 Best to make it right when you want to eat it—it’s an instant gratification kind of dessert!